cea-hpc/modules/doc/source/module.rst

  Accepted values are a list of shell among *sh*, *bash*, *csh*, *tcsh* and *fish* separated by colon character (``:``).

+ This environment variable value supersedes the default value set in the :mconfig:`shells_with_ksh_fpath` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

  .. only:: html

     .. versionadded:: 4.7